Baked in a hot oven, these chicken leg quarters emerge with browned skin and juicy meat. It's an easy, hands-off recipe that practically cooks itself.

 Instructions

-- Preheat the oven to 425°F. Line a rimmed baking sheet with high-heat-resistant parchment paper, or grease a 9 X 13-inch rimmed baking dish with olive oil.
+- Preheat the oven to 425°F. Line a rimmed baking sheet with high-heat-resistant parchment paper, or lightly grease a 9 X 13-inch rimmed baking dish.

 - Place the chicken pieces in the prepared baking dish.
-Generously spray their tops with olive oil and sprinkle them with kosher salt, black pepper, garlic powder, paprika, and dried thyme.
+Sprinkle them with kosher salt, black pepper, garlic powder, paprika, and dried thyme.4 chicken leg quarters, 1 teaspoon Diamond Crystal kosher salt, ¼ teaspoon black pepper, ½ teaspoon garlic powder, ½ teaspoon paprika, ½ teaspoon dried thyme

 - Allow the chicken to rest for five minutes before serving.